Last Updated on August 25, 2020 by Hold the Hairline Team

 - Neutrogena T Sal.
-These types of shampoos that contain salicylic acid are effective at removing scale but they leave the scalp pretty dry afterwards.
-It is a good idea to use a deep conditioner or an natural oil such as argan oil after showering.
+These types of shampoos that contain salicylic acid are effective at removing scale but they leave the scalp pretty dry afterward.
+It is a good idea to use a deep conditioner or natural oil such as argan oil after showering.

 - Selsun Blue.
-Selsun Blue is one of the anti dandruff shampoos (probably the most popular one) that contain selenium sulfide.
-Selenium sulfide slow skin cells from dying and battle malassezia.
+Selsun Blue is one of the anti-dandruff shampoos (probably the most popular one) that contain selenium sulfide.
+Selenium sulfide slows skin cells from dying and battle Malassezia.
 Be careful though as it can discolor those with lighter hair or graying/chemically treated hair.
 Rinse well!